HackZy01/eos-compilation/README.md

 ./compile_elementary.sh
 ```

-# ISO
+# ISO File
-ISO will take around 2.5gb, be aware that it will take more in process of building.
+It's recommended to have 6GB of Storage for the process, the artifact iSO will take around 2.5GB

 ISO should be located inside a directory looking like this